rrwick/Circular-Contig-Extractor/test/README.md

 # Circular Contig Extractor tests

-Circular Contig Extractor comes with a few automated tests to help with development and spotting bugs.
+`circular_contig_extractor.py` comes with a few automated tests to help with development and spotting bugs.
 You'll need [pytest](https://docs.pytest.org/en/latest/) installed to run them.

-To run the tests, execute this command from Circular Contig Extractor's root directory:
+To run the tests, execute this command from the repo's root directory:
 ```bash
 python3 -m pytest
 ```